githubscientist/react-fsd61wde/README.md

 - **useMemo**: useMemo is a hook that is used to memoize the value of a function.
 - **useParams**: useParams is a hook that allows you to access the URL parameters in a functional component.
 - **useLoaderData**: useLoaderData is a hook that is used to load data in a React component(react-router-dom).

+## Custom hooks:

+- Custom hooks are JavaScript functions that utilize one or more built-in hooks to create custom hooks to reuse the logic across multiple components.

+## Provide mini-tasks to practice on day4 and day5:

+Using hooks, useState and useEffect, create a React application that shows a blog page with a list of blog posts.
+Each of the blog posts should have a title, author, and content, date posted.
+Users can like a blog post or dislike a blog post with thumbs up and thumbs down buttons and see the count of likes and dislikes.
+Users should be able to write a comment on a blog post.
+The comments header should show the count of comments.
+Users should be able to delete a comment.